xapundel/think2020/README.md

 On Linux, you do not need to restart Docker daemon - it is already put into target **/etc/docker/certs.d** directory.

 Final step here is registry authorization.
-Perform the following command to login your Docker with registry user credentials (`REGISTRY_USER` and `REGISTRY_TOKEN` in `envvars.mk`):
+Perform the command below to login your Docker with registry user credentials.

+> WARNING: Your Docker will switch auth context to lab server private registry since you will do the command below.
+If you have been logged in anywhere before, and you wish to rollback to previous registry / Docker Hub after lab completion - run `docker login <previous_registry>` command manually by yourself.

 ```bash
 make docker-login
 ```

+> NOTE: `REGISTRY_USER` and `REGISTRY_TOKEN` for registry authorization are defined in `envvars.mk` and referred to your Horizon user credentials - they are equivalent to each other in this lab.

 Now you can build your first edge service and publish its image to registry.